epfl-lara/stainless/core/src/sphinx/purescala.rst

   a == b

 .. note::
-  BigInt are mathematicals integers (arbitrary size, no overflows).
+  BigInt are mathematical integers (arbitrary size, no overflows).

 Real
 ####